w3c/wai-about-wai/_about/translating/guides/translation-guidance.md

 <li>
 {:/}

-If you wish to translate the [WCAG-EM Report Tool](https://www.w3.org/WAI/eval/report-tool/), please read [this specific guidance](https://github.com/w3c/wai-wcag-em-report-tool/wiki/How-to-add-a-language), as different steps have to be followed.
+If you wish to translate the [WCAG-EM Report Tool](https://www.w3.org/WAI/eval/report-tool/), please read [this specific guidance {% include_cached external.html %}](https://github.com/w3c/wai-wcag-em-report-tool/wiki/How-to-add-a-language), as different steps have to be followed.

 {::nomarkdown}
 </li>